-The decrease in state pass through local school district revenue resulted from decreased for FTE counts from 1,044 to 948.
+The increase in state pass through local school district revenue resulted from increased FTE counts from 948 to 1,034.
 The increase in federal passed through state revenue and basic instruction expenses are due to expenditures incurred under ESSER and Title grants.
-The capital grants decrease results from a decrease in capital outlays.
-Total expenditures were unfavorable to prior year by \$1,102,368 primarily due to increases in instruction, general administration and maintenance of plant expenditures.
+The capital grants increase results from a increase in capital outlays.
+The decrease in other revenue relates to a contribution from the charterholder in the prior year.
+Total expenditures were unfavorable to prior year by \$1,428,064 primarily due to increases in instruction, general administration, and maintenance of plant expenditures.